shaunawright/geospatial-coding-journal/week_1_day_3_code_review.md

 **✅ Final version works as intended — clean use of subquery and conditional logic.**

 ---

+    SQL Order of Operations (Conceptually)

+    When SQL runs a query, it processes it in this order:
+    	1. FROM — gather the table
+    	2. WHERE — filter rows
+    	3. SELECT — compute column expressions (like your CASE)
+    	4. ORDER BY, LIMIT, etc.

+    So:
+    	•	When SQL hits WHERE, it hasn’t computed size yet
+    	•	size only becomes known later in SELECT

 ## Extra:
 **Visual diagram created** to explain why aliases like `size` can’t be used in `WHERE` clauses without subqueries.
 This reinforces understanding of SQL processing order.